recurly/recurly-client-python/docs/README.md

 #### Take

-The Pager's `take` method is similar in implementation to `first`, but instead, it returns the first `n` items.
-This is useful in scenarios you only want the first `n` items of a pager.
+The Pager's `take` method is similar in implementation to `first`, but instead, it returns the first `n` items as a list.
+This is useful in scenarios where you only want the first `n` items of a pager.
 The value `n` is bound by the maximum page size that the API supports.
 Here is an example:

 ```python
 params = {